OpenBotAuth/openbotauth-demos/TAP_VOICE_DEMO.md

 **Key Architectural Points**:

+1. **User Sub-Agents**: Pete and Penny are the **user's agents**, not the merchant's.
+In this demo they appear embedded in the website UI, but they always act on behalf of the user (like a browser extension or wallet agent would).

-1. **Origin-First Verification**: The merchant backend acts as the origin server, calling the OBA verifier directly.
+2. **Origin-First Verification**: The merchant backend acts as the origin server, calling the OBA verifier directly.
 No CDN proxy is required—this demonstrates OpenBotAuth's CDN-agnostic design.

-2. **Agent Identity**: The payment agent uses a single Ed25519 keypair registered with the OBA registry.
+3. **Agent Identity**: The user's sub-agents use a single Ed25519 keypair registered with the OBA registry.
 The public key is published via JWKS at `https://api.openbotauth.org/jwks/[username].json`.

-3. **TAP-Style Objects**: The `agenticConsumer` and `agenticPaymentContainer` objects are demo-local JSON structures, not part of the core OBA protocol.
+4. **Application-Level Objects**: The `userConsentProof` and `paymentRequest` objects are demo-local JSON structures, not part of the core OBA protocol.
 They demonstrate how application-level signatures can be layered on top of RFC 9421.

-4. **Shared Nonce**: A single nonce is generated at checkout initiation and used across all three signature layers (HTTP Message Signature + 2 TAP objects) to prevent replay attacks.
+5. **Shared Nonce**: A single nonce is generated at checkout initiation and used across all three signature layers (HTTP Message Signature + 2 signed objects) to prevent replay attacks.

 ---